EMPRI-DEVOPS/django-privacydates/README.md

 django-privacydates
 ===================

-**Disclaimer:** This project is an academic demonstrator and be used with caution.
+**Disclaimer:** This project is an academic demonstrator and should be used with caution.
 We are happy to receive feedback but cannot guarantee any regular maintenance.

 Privacydates is a Django app that provides alternatives to the common timestamp model fields `DateField` and `DateTimeField`.